How Does Return Distribution in Distributional Reinforcement Learning Help Optimization?: Experiments

-Theorem~\ref{theorem:acceleration} demonstrates that distributional RL can speed up the convergence if the distribution parameterization is appropriate, characterized by the variance of the gradient estimates with a small $\kappa$ (case (2) in Theorem~\ref{theorem:acceleration}).
-To demonstrate it, we use the proxy by evaluating the $\ell_2$-norms of gradients \textit{with respect to network parameters} of the critic for AC and DAC.
-We mainly focus on a direct comparison between vanilla AC and DAC algorithm, although their network architectures are slightly different.
-Similar results under the same architecture and via the value distribution decomposition of Eq.~\ref{eq:decomposition} are provided in Appendix~\ref{appendix:exp_acceleration_kappa}.
+\textbf{Proxy: Gradient Norms in the Weight Space}.
+Theorem~\ref{theorem:acceleration} implies that if the distribution parameterization is appropriate, distributional RL can speed up the convergence and thus can achieve better first-order stationary point, corresponding to smaller gradient norms given the time step in the learning process.
+To demonstrate it, we take the same step size for both DAC and AC, and evaluate the $\ell_2$-norms of gradients \textit{concerning network parameters} of their critics.
+A direct comparison between vanilla AC and DAC algorithm is given in Figure~\ref{fig:acceleration}, despite the slight difference in the network architecture in the last layer.
+For an \textit{apple-to-apple comparison}, we keep the same DAC architecture while implementing a variant AC by optimizing the expectation of represented return distribution.
+We also find a similar result in Appendix~\ref{appendix:exp_acceleration_kappa}.

-Figure~\ref{fig:acceleration} showcases that both DAC~(C51) and DAC~(IQN) have smaller gradient norms in terms of network parameters $\theta$ compared with AC in the whole optimization process, which directly validates that distributional RL loss is more likely to enjoy smoothness properties in Proposition~\ref{prop:lipschitz}.
-In terms of acceleration effects, the property of stationary points, albeit being different, in cases (2) and (3) of Theorem~\ref{theorem:acceleration} guarantees bounded gradient norms, but the precise evaluation of $\kappa$ is tricky in order to discriminate either case (2) or (3) for each algorithm in a specific environment.
-Nevertheless, by considering the fact that DAC~(IQN) outperforms DAC~(C51) in most environments in Figure~\ref{fig:performance}, we hypothesize that the inferiority of DAC~(C51) on humanoid, walker2d and reacher could be owing to its larger parameterization errors $\kappa$ in these environments.
-This results in the worse performance of DAC~(C51) compared with DAC~(IQN) that is more likely to accord with the case (3) in Theorem~\ref{theorem:acceleration} due to its richer distribution expressiveness power than C51.
+\textbf{Results.} Figure~\ref{fig:acceleration} showcases that both DAC~(C51) and DAC~(IQN) have smaller gradient norms in terms of network parameters $\theta$ compared with AC in the whole optimization process.
+This result also validates that distributional RL loss tends to enjoy smoothness properties in Proposition~\ref{prop:lipschitz}.
+Moreover, it turns out that DAC~(IQN) tends to have smaller gradient norms than DAC~(C51).
+Given the fact that DAC~(IQN) outperforms DAC~(C51) in most environments in Figure~\ref{fig:performance}, we hypothesize that DAC~(IQN) may have a better acceleration effect than DAC~(C51), contributing to explaining its superiority.
+Moreover, the more expressive parameterization of IQN over C51 is also helpful in interpreting both the acceleration and the improvement in the final performance.
+Lastly, according to Theorem~\ref{theorem:acceleration}, the access to the agnostic $\kappa$ can serve as a sufficient condition to discriminate whether a specific distributional RL algorithm can accelerate the training in a given environment.
+However, a precise evaluation of $\kappa$ is tricky, which we leave as valuable future work.